Beau Taylor

-Beau Ritchie Taylor (born February 13, 1990) is an American professional baseball catcher who is a free agent.
-He played in Major League Baseball (MLB) for the Oakland Athletics, Toronto Blue Jays, and Cleveland Indians.
+Beau Ritchie Taylor (born February 13, 1990) is an American former professional baseball catcher.
+He played in Major League Baseball (MLB) for the Oakland Athletics, Toronto Blue Jays, and Cleveland Indians from 2018 to 2020.

-Career
+Playing career

 Amateur

 Taylor attended Rockledge High School in Rockledge, Florida and the University of Central Florida (UCF).
 He played for the UCF Knights baseball team, joining the team as a third baseman but converting to catcher to keep his scholarship.
 In 2010, he played collegiate summer baseball in the Cape Cod Baseball League for the Yarmouth-Dennis Red Sox.

 Oakland Athletics

 The Oakland Athletics selected Taylor in the fifth round, with the 166th overall selection, of the 2011 Major League Baseball draft.
 He split his first professional season between the Low-A Vermont Lake Monsters and Single-A Burlington Bees.
 Taylor spent 2012 with the High-A Stockton Ports and Double-A Midland RockHounds, playing in 88 total games and hitting .292/.372/.381 with three home runs and 44 RBI.

 Taylor returned to Midland in 2013, hitting .191/.282/.266 with three home runs and 32 RBI across 76 appearances.
 He split the 2014 season between Midland and Stockton, slashing .272/.360/.424 with eight home runs and 53 RBI over 95 total appearances.
 Taylor remainder with the two affiliates in 2015, batting .223/.322/.335 with six home runs, 39 RBI, and two stolen bases in 85 games.
 In 2016, Taylor spent his fifth consecutive season with Midland, playing in 95 contests and hitting .280/.383/.398 with five home runs and 53 RBI.

 Taylor was suspended for the first 50 games of the 2017 season due to testing positive for Adderall without a prescription.
 He ultimately played in 62 games split between Midland and the Triple-A Nashville Sounds, batting .295/.378/.424 with five home runs and 24 RBI.
 Taylor became a free agent after the 2017 season, and signed a new contract with the Athletics.

 On September 1, 2018, Taylor was selected to the 40-man roster and promoted to the major leagues for the first time.
 In seven games during his rookie campaign, he went 1–for–5 (.200) with one walk.
 On November 2, Taylor was removed from the 40–man roster and sent outright to Triple–A. He rejected the assignment and elected free agency the same day.

 On November 9, 2018, Taylor re-signed with Oakland on a minor league contract.
 He was assigned to Triple–A Las Vegas to begin the season.
 On June 8, 2019, Oakland added Taylor to their major league roster following an injury to Nick Hundley.
-On June 18, Taylor hit his first major league home run off Gabriel Ynoa in a 16-2 victory over the Baltimore Orioles.
+On June 18, Taylor hit his first major league home run off Gabriel Ynoa in a 16–2 victory over the Baltimore Orioles.
 On August 14, Taylor was designated for assignment following the promotion of Corban Joseph.